0cyn/blog/posts/frontpage.rst

 blog
 =================================

-welcome to kat's little dumb blog. why are you here. content soon.
+welcome to my little dumb blog. why are you here. content soon.